At Graduation/Leave Taking

 Your loans will enter a grace period.
 This is a period of time when payments are not required on your loan.
 If your leave of absence is longer than your grace period, you will be required to begin repaying your loan.
 See details about the grace period available for each loan program.

 Your loan servicer will contact you with information to begin repayment.
 The Financial Aid Office services Perkins Loans.
 The Federal Direct Student Loan and PLUS Loan are serviced by a Direct Loan servicing agency.
-Visit NSLDS to determine which agency services your Federal Direct loan.
+Visit the National Student Loan Data System (NSLDS) to determine which agency services your Federal Direct loan.
 It is your responsibility to keep your address and contact information current with each of your servicers.

 Returning to school